Collaboration with Nazi Germany and Fascist Italy: Aftermath

 The Resistance parades women through the streets of Paris — branded, barefoot, bald, and stripped — for consorting with German occupiers ("horizontal collaboration").

 As the Liberation spread across France in 1944–45, so did the so-called Wild Purges (l'Épuration sauvage).
 Resistance groups took summary reprisals, especially against suspected informers and members of Vichy's anti-partisan paramilitary, the Milice.
 Unofficial courts tried and punished thousands of people accused (sometimes unjustly) of collaborating or consorting with the enemy.
 Estimates of the numbers of victims differ, but historians agree that the number will never be fully known.

 Not every prominent collaborationist survived to see the Liberation.
 Pétain's former deputy, Admiral François Darlan, was assassinated in December 1942 after coming to terms with the Allies invading North Africa.
 (See #French North Africa below.)
 In January 1944.
-Eugène Deloncle, the former leader of La Cagoule, who had turned towards the German resistance, died in a shoot-out with the German Security Service (SD).
-In June 1944 (just after D-Day), the Resistance in Paris killed the pro-Axis broadcaster Philippe Henriot in front of his family.
+Eugène Deloncle, the former leader of La Cagoule and MSR, who had turned towards the German resistance, died in a shoot-out with the German Security Service (SD).
+In June 1944 (just after D-Day), the Resistance in Paris killed Philippe Henriot, Vichy's Minister of Propaganda, in front of his family.
 And in February 1945, near the very end of the European war, the Germans pressed Jacques Doriot of the PPF to reconcile with his bitter rival, Marcel Déat of the RNP, but Doriot died when the car taking him to meet Déat was strafed by Allied aircraft.
 Déat himself, however, escaped to Italy, where he died in 1955.

-As a formal legal order returned to France, the informal purges were replaced by l'Épuration légale (legal purge).
+As formal legal order returned to France, the informal purges were replaced by l'Épuration légale (legal purge).
 The most notable, and most demanded, convictions were those of Pierre Laval, tried and executed in October 1945, and Marshal Philippe Pétain, whose 1945 death sentence was later commuted to life imprisonment in the island fortress of Yeu in Brittany, where he died in 1951.
 Joseph Darnand, the Milice leader, was convicted and executed in October 1945.

-Several decades later, a few surviving ex-collaborators such as Paul Touvier were tried for crimes against humanity.
+Several decades later, a few surviving ex-collaborators such as Paul Touvier, a Milice spymaster, were tried for crimes against humanity.

+René Bousquet (holding cigarette) and local Vichy officials with German SS and SiPo commanders during the Marseille roundup of January 1943.

 René Bousquet was rehabilitated and regained some influence in French politics, finance and journalism, but was nonetheless investigated in 1991 for deporting Jews.
 He was assassinated in 1993 just before his trial would have begun.
-Maurice Papon served as prefect of the Paris police under President de Gaulle (thus bearing ultimate responsibility for the 1961 Paris massacre) and, 20 years later, as Budget Minister under President Valéry Giscard d'Estaing, before Papon's 1998 conviction and imprisonment for crimes against humanity in organizing the deportation of 1,560 Jews from the Bordeaux region to the French internment camp at Drancy.
+Maurice Papon served as prefect of the Paris police under President Charles de Gaulle (thus bearing ultimate responsibility for the 1961 Paris massacre) and, 20 years later, as Budget Minister under President Valéry Giscard d'Estaing, before Papon's 1998 conviction and imprisonment for crimes against humanity in organizing the deportation of 1,560 Jews from the Bordeaux region to the French internment camp at Drancy.